Evangelical Christians see Jesus in Mr. Trump.

 Evangelicals see Jesus in this threat of violence!

 When Jesus was faced with enemies at his night-time arrest, he contemplated calling upon an army of 60,000 angels to rescue him.
 Presumably this angel army would have roughed up Jesus’ enemies during the operation.(See Matthew 26:53 and its reference to a standing heavenly army of 12 legions of angels.
 One Roman legion was composed of 5000 men.)

 But Jesus did not call on legions of angel armies.
 Instead, Jesus took his losses with dogged resignation and surrendered to the authorities who came to arrest him.

 Evangelicals might read this story with a bit of disappointment.
 They might prefer that Jesus had called upon the celestial armies to wipe out his foes.

 But Evangelicals really ought to see in Jesus a future model for Mr. Trump.

 Yes, Trump may indeed call upon his 60,000 military personnel, police, and biker gangs to deliver him from his fate.
-But it would be better if Mr. Trump accepts his losses with dogged resignation and surrenders to those who’ve come to arrest him.
+But it would be better if Mr. Trump accepts his losses with dogged resignation.

 Featured image ‘Donald Trump’ by Gage Skidmore via Flickr